 Before you attempt the following fixes, please make sure your PC meets the minimum requirements for Oculus Link.
 Otherwise, you’ll need to upgrade the hardware component before you can use the app normally.

-The Oculus Link Black Screen issue is likely to be driver-related, especially if your graphics driver and USB driver are incompatible, faulty or outdated.
-So if you want to keep your Oculus device in tip-top condition and boost the performance of your VR games, make sure to update the drivers regularly.
+The Oculus Link black screen or not working issue can also be driver-related, especially if your graphics driver and USB driver are incompatible, faulty or outdated.
+Your Oculus devices also require specific drivers.
+So, to keep your Oculus device in tip-top condition and boost the performance of your VR games, you should update the drivers regularly.

 Manually – You can update your device drivers manually by going to the manufacturer’s website and then searching for the most recent correct driver.
-Be sure to choose only drivers that are compatible with your Windows version.
+But be sure to choose only drivers that are compatible with your Windows version.

 - Download and install Driver Easy.